 I am an old man and have known a great many troubles, but most of them never happened.

-Unnecessary worries raise our stress level, and stress is the silent killer.
+Unnecessary worry raises stress levels, and stress is a silent killer.

 A man cannot be comfortable without his own approval.

 When we struggle with self-acceptance, we face an ongoing internal conflict that fuels unhappiness.

 That’s the only way to get better at anything.